node-gh/gh/README.md

 #### Examples

--   Merge or rebase pull request into a branch.
+-   Merge or rebase pull request into a local branch.

 ```
 gh pr 1 --fetch --merge